19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (2) The by-laws of every society shall include provisions in respect of matters mentioned in the Schedule.

-[23/2008 wef 20/10/2008]
+[23/2008]

 ### Amendment and registration of by-laws

 15\.—(1) A society may, subject to this Act, amend its by-laws.

-(2) [Deleted by Act 23/2008 wef 20/10/2008]
+(2) [Deleted by Act 23 of 2008]

 (3) No by-law or amendment to a by-law of a society shall be valid until it has been registered by the Registrar.

-(4) No amendment of by-laws shall be registered unless —

-(a) [Deleted by Act 23/2008 wef 20/10/2008]

-(b) a resolution to amend the by-laws is passed either —
+(4) No amendment of by-laws shall be registered unless a resolution to amend the by-laws is passed either —

-(i) by not less than three-quarters of the members present and voting at a general meeting duly summoned; or
+(a) by not less than three-quarters of the members present and voting at a general meeting duly summoned; or

-(ii) if a referendum is held, by not less than three-quarters of the votes returned, provided that the voting papers have been sent to all members of the society and that the number of returned votes is not less than one-third of the total membership or 500, whichever is the less, and the returned votes are examined and counted under the supervision of the Registrar.
+(b) if a referendum is held, by not less than three-quarters of the votes returned, provided that the voting papers have been sent to all members of the society and that the number of returned votes is not less than one-third of the total membership or 500, whichever is the less, and the returned votes are examined and counted under the supervision of the Registrar.

+[23/2008]

 (5) Every application for the registration of the amended by-laws shall —